Hans-Joachim Marseille: Biographies

 When Marseille returned to his unit, he reportedly asked his friends Franzisket, Clade and Schröer whether they had heard what was happening to Jews and if perhaps something was underway that they did not know about.
 Franszisket recalled that he had heard Jews were being relocated to territory gained in the East but no more.
-Marseille recounted how he had attempted to ask questions about Jews who had vanished from his own neighbourhood, including the family doctor that had delivered him at birth.
+Marseille recounted how he had attempted to ask questions about Jews who had vanished from his own neighbourhood, including the family doctor who had delivered him at birth.
 Regardless of his hero status, when he attempted to bring the subject into any conversation with people who approached him, his enquiries were either met with awkward silences, people changed the subject, or even turned away.
 Franzisket noticed a change in Marseille's attitude toward his nation's cause.
 He never spoke of this with his comrades again.

 Marseille's friendship with his adopted helper also is used to show his anti-Nazi character.
 In 1942, Marseille befriended a black South African Army prisoner of war, Corporal Mathew Letuku, nicknamed Mathias.
-Marseille took him as a personal helper rather than allow him to be sent to a prisoner of war camp in Europe.
+Marseille took him as a personal helper rather than allow him to be sent to a prisoner-of-war camp in Europe.
 Over time, Marseille and Mathias became inseparable.
-Marseille was concerned how Mathias would be treated by other units of the Wehrmacht and once remarked "Where I go, Mathias goes."
+Marseille was concerned about how Mathias would be treated by other units of the Wehrmacht and once remarked "Where I go, Mathias goes."
 Marseille secured promises from his senior commander, Neumann, that if anything should happen to him [Marseille] Mathias was to be kept with the unit.
 Mathias duly remained with JG 27 until the end of the war and attended post-war reunions until his death in 1984.